Welcome Data Organizations TikTok About Me Privacy Contact

 ORGANIZATIONS MAKING NEWS

 Our Data Page contains the reports of individuals who make news.
-This page is for the organizations which make news because of massive scandals, coverups or other actions that result in stories involving abuse of children.
+This includes data on organizations which make news because of massive scandals, coverups or other actions that result in stories involving abuse of children.
 Like our data page, we link to the source data and leave no reports out.
 Because these reports typically involve abuse over long periods of time, outside our study period, these reports are not tabulated in our percentage or individual offender data, including the central pie chart.

 TikTok “Who’s Making News” Playlist